-There are no geologic hazards or unstable soil conditions known to exist within the proposed public street alignment.
+There are no geologic hazards or unstable soil conditions known to exist within the proposed public street alignment as discussed in the MEIR.
 The existing topography is flat with no apparent unique or significant land forms such as vernal pools.
-Future development of the
+Future development of the planned major street roadway will require compliance with grading and drainage standards of the City of Fresno and the FMFCD Standards.